Academic and Progress Notice & Separation Appeal Process

 Academic Notice and Progress Notice are calculated for the spring and fall semesters based on the student's enrollment after the deadline to drop without a withdrawal (W).
 Summer grades are included in overall calculations for the spring and fall semesters.
 Academic Notice and Progress Notice are posted to the student's permanent record.

-The Admissions and Records Office shall make every reasonable effort to notify a student of Academic and/or Progress Notice in a timely manner.
+Admissions and Records shall make every reasonable effort to notify a student of Academic and/or Progress Notice in a timely manner.
 Upon notification of Academic and/or Progress Notice, the student shall be directed to see a counselor before the next registration period to discuss ways in which the student can improve their academic standing.
 Information on support services and appeal procedures will be included in the notification.

 A student placed on Academic or Progress Notice may submit an appeal to the Committee on Exceptions.